StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 SR2TuringPluto.jl is compatible with the 2nd edition of the book.

-StructuralCausalModels.jl and ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3 package.
+StructuralCausalModels.jl and ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl package.
 Definitely work in progress!

-Max Lapan added a package Dagitty.jl which coversoptions similar as available in StructuralCausalModels.jl.
+Max Lapan added a package Dagitty.jl which covers options similar as available in StructuralCausalModels.jl.
 There is also a new package, ParetoSmooth.jl which overlaps with ParetoSmoothedImportanceSampling.jl.
 As terminology differs from the terminology used in the Statistical Rethinking book, I have not used this package in the notebooks (yet?).

-**Note: A new version (v5.0.0) is under development.
-This is a breaking version.
-Probably safe to stick with tagged version 4.0.3 until then.**

 Any feedback is appreciated.
 Please open an issue.